Call Us: (888) 313-1114

 Email us for help:

-Under the Fair Credit Reporting Act (FCRA), credit bureaus must report accurate information.
-If your bankruptcy was discharged, but it’s still impacting your credit report, you may be eligible for compensation.
+Under the FCRA, bureaus must report accurate information.
+If your bankruptcy was discharged, but it’s still impacting your report, you may be eligible for compensation.

 • Keep reporting discharged debt